 Real Estate, Construction, and Infrastructure

-The JT&N Anti-Monopoly Practice principally engages in three main categories of legal services: (i) Merger Control, (ii) Behavioral Investigations, and (iii) Litigation, each as outlined below.
+The JT&N Anti-Monopoly Practice principally engages in four main categories of legal services: (i) merger control, (ii) behavioral investigations, (iii) litigation, and (iv) compliance, each as outlined below.

-Merger Control-related services comprise legal advice pertaining to the pre-transaction analysis and evaluation, transaction structure and planning, regulatory filings and coordination of post-filing communications with relevant regulatory authorities.
+Merger control-related services comprise legal advice pertaining to pre-transaction analysis and evaluation, transaction structure and planning, regulatory filings, and coordination with relevant regulatory authorities.
 Required legal services may vary considerably from transaction to transaction, but may include any or all of the following:

 Formulate plans for notification of concentration of undertakings, prepare attendant filing materials, and manage communications with regulatory authorities in order to obtain requisite approvals.